Primes Top 7 Christmas Songs

 No. 1: The Darkness – Christmas Time (Don’t Let The Bells End)

-Although it seems odd that a hard rock/heavy metal band has landed at the top of our Christmas songs list, in farness it is an epic banger.
+Although it seems odd that a hard rock/heavy metal band has landed at the top of our Christmas songs list, in fairness it is an epic banger.
 When you think of Christmas, bands like The Darkness don’t normally spring to mind.
-I mean, gothic looking men with crazy looking outfits doesn’t exactly scream fun for all the family.
+I mean, gothic-looking men with crazy looking outfits don’t exactly scream fun for all the family.
 But then again that’s exactly what makes this song so unique.
-Christmas is a time for everyone and that includes the out-there and weird, which is probably why it’s the office number one pick, being chosen by team managers Kyle and Christina as well as recruiters in our office like Sam.
-At the time of its release the song was the bookmakers odds to hit Christmas no.1 however unfortunately it never did.
+Christmas is a time for everyone and that includes the out-there and weird, which is probably why it’s the official number one pick, being chosen by team managers Kyle and Christina as well as recruiters in our office like Sam.
+At the time of its release, the song was the bookmaker’s odds to hit Christmas no.1 however unfortunately it never did.
 It made Prime’s Christmas no.1 instead!

 We hope you enjoyed our Christmas list and if you think we’ve missed any essential Christmas songs off (which we definitely have) don’t be afraid to shout out and let us know.
 We wish you all a very Merry Christmas and a Happy New Year from everyone here at Prime and we’ll see you all in 2019.